Learn about the process of transforming for import into MindBridge a general ledger file exported from MYOB AccountRight.

 - There are rows containing the beginning balance present which cannot be utilized by MindBridge.
 These will need to be removed.

-- Ideally the first row of the file should be the header rows.
+- Ideally, the first row of the file should be the header row.
 Any extra rows above the header row should be removed.

 - Start by deleting all rows above the main column headers and delete any blank columns to the left of your data.
 There is also a hidden blank row below the column headers.
 Ensure this is deleted also.
 Once complete row 1 should contain the column headers, and row 2 should contain the first Account Code and Description.